Forty Martyrs of Sebaste: In Byzantine art

+In Syriac traditions

+Within Syriac Christianity and especially the Syriac Orthodox Church, their memory is celebrated by Assyrians with a major feast called Rozune (ܪܙܘܢܐ), where a coin is hidden inside a star-shaped bread that is eventually found by the lucky winner.

+Jacob of Serugh and George, Bishop of the Arabs composed poems and biographies of their praise.
+One of the earliest churches named after them is a Syriac Orthodox church in Mardin; it remains in use to this day.
+The Monastery of St. Moses the Abyssinian, a Syriac Catholic church that used to be Syriac Orthodox in Syria, had an elaborate inscription of the Forty Martyrs above a bust of Christ.

 In the West

 Special devotion to the Forty Martyrs of Sebaste was introduced at an early date into the West.
 Bishop Gaudentius of Brescia (d. about 410 or 427) received particles of the ashes of martyrs during a voyage in the East, and placed them with other relics in the altar of the basilica which he had erected, at the consecration of which he delivered a discourse, still extant.

 The Church of Santa Maria Antiqua in the Roman Forum, built in the fifth century, contains a chapel, built like the church itself on an ancient site, and consecrated to the Forty Martyrs.
 A sixth or seventh-century mural there depicts their martyrdom.
 The names of the confessors, as we find them also in later sources, were formerly inscribed on this fresco.

 Acts of these martyrs, written subsequently, in Greek, Syriac and Latin, are yet extant, also a "Testament" of the Forty Martyrs.

+In the West, the feast of the Forty Martyrs of Sebaste was celebrated on 10 March and suppressed in 1969.
+In some countries, for example Poland and Slovenia, 10 March is named Martyrs' Day as a relict of the feast and celebrated as Men's Day by some people.
+The International Men's Day takes place on 19 November.